somogibbs/debian-install/README.md

 ## ⚙️ Git and Run the Script

-Before anything be aware that the trixie installer will comment out your sources when installing from a usb!
+Before anything be aware that the trixie installer will comment out your apt sources when installing from a usb!
 WTF!
+The source list also doesn't include the web link to the Debian repo.
+So to install git run `sudo apt edit-sources`, pick nano as the editor, then add this line
-So to install git run `sudo apt edit-sources` then make sure to remove the # (hashtag) from the sources line or change
+`deb http://deb.debian.org/debian trixie main contrib non-free non-free-firmware` with no hashtag (#) at the beginning.
-the whole first line to `deb http://deb.debian.org/debian trixie main contrib non-free non-free-firmware`
+`Ctrl+o` to save and `Ctrl+x` to exit.

 ### 🔑 Set up Sudo
 If you enabled root during the standard.iso install: